What is Universal Credit?

-Universal Credit continues to roll out to replace existing benefits and it will usually be paid as one lump payment including the element for rent.
-The roll out started out with single claimants with no dependants, but Universal Credit will gradually roll out to couples and families.
+Universal Credit (UC) continues to roll out to replace existing benefits and it will usually be paid as one lump payment including the element for rent.
+The roll out started out with single claimants with no dependants, but Universal Credit is gradually being rolled out to couples and families.

 The Government have introduced new procedures as to how payment will be made under the Universal Credit system as it is rolled out.
 The new procedures apply across the board to local authority tenants, housing association tenants and tenants in the private rented sector.
-To a large extent Universal Credit is still a "work in progress."
 At the heart of the new procedures is the idea of promoting tenant's abilities to manage their own finances and to bring the benefit system in line with conditions that apply to working people.
-Essential computer systems needed for this are not yet fully developed however.

 How does Universal Credit work?